prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_agi.md

 Each approach, symbolic and sub-symbolic, has strengths and weaknesses.
 Symbolic systems can generalize from limited data and offer interpretability, but they often struggle with [scalability](https://onlinelibrary.wiley.com/doi/epdf/10.1609/aimag.v40i2.2850) as the hypothesis space grows exponentially.
 Simplicity bias becomes necessary, but can lead to brittle models.
 Sub-symbolic models, like neural networks, thrive in messy, high-dimensional spaces, extracting fuzzy patterns where no clear symbolic rule exists.
 A [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set), for example, is beautifully explained by a simple equation; recognizing a dog versus a fox, however, is a task better suited to convolutional networks.

 Given these contrasts, my own interest in algorithmic information theory and the philosophy of science, I currently lean toward sub-symbolic models augmented by symbolic distillation.
 That is, let the model think in sub-symbolic representations, and extract symbols after the fact, if needed.
 Explainability is important, especially for safety-critical systems.
 But as Neil deGrasse Tyson once said (in another context, though it fits here): "The universe is under no obligation to make sense to you."
 That sentiment resonates with Gödel's reflections in his [Gibbs lecture](https://plato.stanford.edu/entries/goedel/content-mathematics.html): the deepest truths may resist symbolic capture.
 I sincerely hope [BCI technologies](https://en.wikipedia.org/wiki/Brain%E2%80%93computer_interface) would free us from the prison of language and symbolic models.
-It's implication for the theory of computation and the philosophy of science would be revolutionary.
+Its implications for the theory of computation and the philosophy of science would be revolutionary.

+This divide echoes through interpretations of quantum mechanics.
+Axiomatic or algebraic formulations of QM, like those pursued by von Neumann or [Hardy](https://arxiv.org/abs/quant-ph/0101012), reflect the symbolic mindset; seeking a compact, rule-based structure that underpins quantum phenomena.
+In contrast, approaches like [QBism](https://arxiv.org/abs/2303.01446) emphasize the observer's subjective experience and information, aligning more with a sub-symbolic view: reality isn't a fixed symbolic code to be discovered, but a fluid, probabilistic process shaped by interaction and belief.
+The tension between these interpretations may mirror our competing intuitions about intelligence.
+Whether it's about finding 'the code' or navigating uncertainty adaptively.

+(PS: the above passage has been refined with the aid of ChatGPT)

 [*^ back to top ^*](#toc)